 It doesn’t have to be bracelets you could make anything your children are interested in and then do this little activity.

 Write a silly rhyme

-My girls seemed to enjoy this little activity especially as the rhymes they were writing were silly.
-My 8 year old just wrote a lot of small 2 line rhymes but it got here thinking about words that rhyme.
+My girls seemed to enjoy this activity especially as the rhymes they were writing were silly.
+Alexa at 8 year old just wrote a lot of 2 line rhymes but it got here thinking about words that rhyme.

-My 10 and 12 year old managed to write a full silly rhyme each which they enjoyed as it gave them a giggle when writing.
+Lia and Bella at 10 and 12 years old managed to write a full silly rhyme each which they enjoyed as it gave them a giggle when writing.

 The YouTube channel

-My girls like most children these days are desperate to get a YouTube channel of their own and while I am not quite ready to let them have one just yet I used this to create a learning activity.
+Like most children nowadays my girls are desperate to get a YouTube channel of their own.
+While I am not quite ready to let them have one just yet I used this to create a learning activity.
 I set them the task of coming up with a name for their channel and then creating a logo to go with it.

 I have to say I was so proud of what they came up with they really put their heart and soul into it.
 As well as drawing out a logo they then found a drawing app on their tablets and worked out how to use the layers and created their logos digitally.

 I won’t share their logos in case they do want to use them but below is some pictures my 10 year old made using the drawing app.

 My girls abosutley loved this activity and made some fabulous comics it kept them busy for a while.
 Now I would love to say I came up with this task straight away and they got on with but it didn’t happen like that.